lulunac27a/react-endless-simple-idle-game/README.md

 ## Building The App

-Run `npm run build` to build the app for production mode and adds the `build` folder with minified code.
+Run `npm run build` to build the app for production mode and generates the `build` folder with minified code.